MAKER ϟ CURATOR

 Calamity Pass Trading Company features Amy's handmade designs and collections inspired by her mountain lifestyle.

-She makes rugged mountain jewelry and intricate bags from recycled and natural materials including bullet shells, porcupine quills, fur and leather.
+She creates rugged mountain jewelry and intricate bags from recycled and natural materials including bullet shells, porcupine quills, fur and leather.
+She is a student of Silversmithing and Lapidary.
 She hand paints and burns found animal skulls with intricate designs.
 Her work is inspired by her history and life of being connected to the wild.
 She incorporates her deep appreciation for the natural world into her work, hoping to capture the jagged edge of western wilderness, people and spirit.

 Most of Amy's handmade items are one of a kind.

-She recently created an exclusive collection for Urban Outfitters in Malibu, CA and New York City, NY.
+She created an exclusive collection for Urban Outfitters in Malibu, CA and New York City, NY.

 Amy grew up in the Rocky Mountains near the Colorado/Wyoming border at an abandoned 1940's rock mine.
 She spent her childhood days exploring the old mill on roller-skates, or riding motorcycles and snowmobiles with her sisters around the wild mountain peaks, collecting rocks, flowers, and old bottles.